wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/deployment.md

     ```
 1. Install the node as usual following the installation steps from above.

-## Upgrade and reinstallation

-To upgrade or reinstall the node:

-1. Get the [installer version](../../../updating-migrating/node-artifact-versions.md#wallarm-node-for-tcp-traffic-mirror-analysis) you need.
-1. Run the new installer script as described above, but change the script version.

-Your current `/opt/wallarm/etc/wallarm/go-node.yaml`, `/opt/wallarm/etc/wallarm/node.yaml` and log files will be backed up to the directory `/opt/wallarm/wallarm-backup-<timestamp>`.

-If there is a problem with the upgrade or reinstallation process:

-1. Remove the current installation:

-    ```
-    sudo systemctl stop wallarm && sudo rm -rf /opt/wallarm
-    ```
-1. Install the node as usual following the installation steps from above.

 ## Limitations

 * Due to its out-of-band (OOB) operation, which analyzes traffic independently from actual flow, the solution has several inherent limitations: